AlexisPuga/nunjucks-to-html/README.md

 Usage: nunjucks-to-html [sources] [flags...]

   --baseDir <path>        Base directory for the source files.
-Defaults to './'.
+Defaults to "".
   --config <filepath>     Filepath to the config file.
 Relative to cwd.
-Defaults to ./nunjucks.config.js.
+Defaults to "nunjucks.config.js".
   --dest <path>           Path to the destination directory.
 Relative to cwd.
-Defaults to ./public --ext <string> 	  Extension for the destination file.
+Defaults to "public" --ext <string> 	  Extension for the destination file.
 Defaults to .html --cwd <path>            The path for the current working directory.
 Defaults to process.cwd().
   --flatten <boolean>     If present, flatten the source file name under the destination path.
 If absent, use the full source file name under the destination path.
 Defaults to false.